A brief history…

 • Nicolson Square Methodist Church.

-• The adjacent Epworth Halls was built in 1915 to celebrate the Church’s centenary and to make room for the growing Sunday School.
+• The adjacent Epworth Halls were built in 1915 to celebrate the Church’s centenary and to make room for the growing Sunday School.
 The Hall’s façade echoes the original building.
 Between 2010 and 2012 a link block was built between the two buildings to interconnect them.
-A large communal space was also created on the ground floor that serves as a catering space.
-A mezzanine floor was also created overhead the Leith Hall, this space is now known as our Abbeyhill room.
+A large communal space was also created on the ground floor that serves as a cafe area.
+A mezzanine floor- now known as The Studio - was created above the Epthworth Hall.

 Engraving of Methodist Chapel in Edinburgh, featuring classical architecture with arches and columns.
 People in 19th-century attire walk and interact outside, with trees and iron fencing in the foreground.